SYSC-4806-Proj/Mini-SurveyMonkey/README.md

 Jiatong Han
 1. Generate the result: the function need the question's id in advance.
 [DONE]
 2. Create Result Function: Generate results of the questions' answers from database once the questionnaire is closed.
 The results are ordered by the question id.
 [DONE]
 3. Find the API to convert the results of selection questions and range questions to diagram and pie chart separately.
-[Incomplete]
+[DONE]

 ## Diagrams
 ### Database Schema Diagram